Browser does not support script.

-2.7 A student or staff member discloses information involving themselves or others which gives rise to possible concerns that a potential perpetrator may be harming or abusing vulnerable individuals or children involved in University activities.
+2.9 A student or staff member discloses information involving themselves or others which gives rise to possible concerns that a potential perpetrator may be harming or abusing vulnerable individuals or children involved in University activities

-2.10 A concern is raised that an individual presents a risk of abuse or harm towards a child or adult in relation to, for example, his/her criminal convictions, or downloading, possession or distribution of inappropriate images or extremist material.
+2.12 A concern is raised that an individual presents a risk of abuse or harm towards a child or adult in relation to, for example, their criminal convictions, or downloading, possession or distribution of inappropriate images or extremist material.

 Designated Safeguarding Officers

-The Senior HR Business Partners and the Head of Student Services are the University’s Designated Safeguarding Officers.
+The HR Business Partners, the Director of Student Development Services, Head of Student Support and Wellbeing and the Student Wellbeing and Safeguarding Manager are the University’s Designated Safeguarding Officers.
 The Designated Safeguarding Officers may delegate responsibility under this Policy to an appropriate nominee.

-In a placement or work based learning environment (such as a professional or clinical setting) a member of staff or student should normally report any safeguarding concern in the first instance to the relevant Council Safeguarding Team in accordance with the Health and Social Care Practice Learning Handbook.
-Additionally, staff working in the Staffordshire University Nursery will be made aware of their own local safeguarding procedure.
+In a placement or work-based learning environment (such as a professional or clinical setting) a member of staff or student should normally report any safeguarding concern in the first instance to the relevant Council Safeguarding Team in accordance with the Health and Social Care Practice Learning Handbook.
+Additionally, staff working in the Staffordshire University Woodland Nursery and Forest School will be made aware of their own local safeguarding procedure.

 If the Designated Safeguarding Officer is not available, or the safeguarding concern involves a concern against them, then the referral should be made to the Chief Operating Officer.